Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 A Call to Holiness

 In the New Testament, Paul draws on this imagery, calling believers to “cleanse out the old leaven” (1 Corinthians 5:7).
-The Feast of Unleavened Bread foreshadows Christ’s sacrifice as the true Passover Lamb, and it reminds us to live in sincerity and truth.
+The Feast of Unleavened Bread foreshadows Christ’s sacrifice as the true Passover Lamb and it reminds us to live in sincerity and truth.

-The Feast of Harvest (Firstfruits / Weeks / Pentecost)
+Feast of Harvest

 Trusting God with the First Fruits